mschwartz/amos/README.md

 # AMOS - 64 bit OS written in C++ with a definite AmigaOS flavor.

+AMOS is MIT license.
+Use it as you wish, steal the code for your own hobby OS.

+## Introduction

 It seems that many/most hobby OS efforts are attempting to reinvent Linux.
 AmigaOS was/is a multitasking OS with a very distinct feel of its own, unlike Linux.

+## AmigaOS

 The original AmigaOS came out in 1985, at a time when 256 color graphics cards were very expensive and PCs were running DOS with a 640K memory limit.